The Siemens Summer of Learning Application is closed. Fellows will be announced in April 2014.

 *NOTE: Both STARs programs will be held at Oak Ridge National Laboratory in Tennessee.

 Engage in hands-on research at one of America’s largest multipurpose labs!Apply today to become a Siemens Teachers as Researchers (STARs) Fellow and shine bright at one of the U.S. Department of Energy's national laboratories this summer.
 Two groups of twenty educators will be chosen to attend an all-expenses paid*, two-week professional development program at Oak Ridge National Laboratory in Tennessee.

 STARs provides middle school and high school STEM teachers the opportunity to engage with top scientists and researchers on short-term research projects about current topics of national interest that are related to ongoing research at the laboratory.
 Working in small teams, teachers will collaborate with laboratory scientific teams to conduct assigned research projects on current topics of national interest.
-ORNL or PNNL will provide additional leadership and resources to help you incorporate research into your science and math classrooms.
+ORNL will provide additional leadership and resources to help you incorporate research into your science and math classrooms.